ML-DM-project/football-predict/README.md

     - The result contains the winning chance of home team (in this case is Liverpool), winning chance of away team (in this case is Arsenal), and draw chance.

   # 4. Issue
-  - If there is any problem with our model and api, please post it in the Issue tab in this repository
+  - If there is any problem with our model and api, please post it in the Issue tab in this repository or contact viethuy061002@gmail.com